zipvilization/Zipvilization/chapters/territory-world/index.md

 > **8**

-The Farm establishes the smallest territorial structure from which later development can be organized.
+The Farm establishes the smallest foundational territorial structure.

-But Chapter 2 does not need to make the Farm biologically mature.

-It establishes that the territorial structure exists and has coherent meaning.

 ---

-# The City
+# City

 The next scale is: